nickmorales/imagebreed_dockerfile/README.md

 Launch your own instance of [ImageBreed](https://imagebreed.org) to manage your plant breeding field experiments, genotyping, aerial image phenotyping, and high-dimensional phenotyping (NIRS, transcriptomics, metabolomics)!

-Please check the [changelog](https://github.com/nickmorales/breedbase_dockerfile/wiki/Changelog) for update information.
+Please check the [changelog](https://github.com/nickmorales/imagebreed_dockerfile/wiki/Changelog) for update information.

 For a tutorials of pieces of the aerial image phenotyping system, go to the [Phenome Force Workshop](https://www.youtube.com/watch?v=yLLaF7sS2Qs) and follow the [ImageBreed Channel](https://www.youtube.com/channel/UC1FYqz6kz9pE72sSHhG7ocQ).

-Please note that post-V1 releases (e.g. V2, V3) of ImageBreed are not equivalent to Breedbase and should be regarded as independent systems.
+Now integrated with OpenDroneMap for creating orthophotomosaics directly into the database!

 ### Prerequisites